mralexgray/twui/README.md

 **Fixed:**
 - TUITextView: now calls super in drawRect.
 Multiple draws was making the text look thicker and thicker.
 - TUIStretchableImage: capInsets are now scaled based on retina/non-retina.
+- TUIStretchableImage: variable names were wrong, referring to the wrong image slices.

 ## TwUI